mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 Type-level transaction specification completed.

 Initial DApp specced in large part using our eDSL.
-Currently, generalizing PSL's applicability and deliberating on a second DApp for speccing.
+Currently, generalizing PSL's applicability and deliberating on a second DApp for speccing and development.

 ## Progress Report